-After about a year of training, you’ll be ready to consider well-paying nursing jobs—and have a foundation for future learning and earning.
+After about a year of training, you’ll have a foundation for future learning and earning.

 Licensed practical/vocational nursing (LPN/LVN) is a job you can jump into quickly.
 Most LPN programs can be completed in a year or two, even if you attend class part time.
 You’ll be well compensated for your education, especially compared to other roles that don’t require a bachelor’s degree.
-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, the mean (average) expected annual salary for LPNs/LVNs is $48,500.
-By comparison, a BLS study of occupations (not just nursing) by typical entry-level education shows that those holding a postsecondary non-degree award typically earn around $37,670.
+Take a look at median annual salaries for LPNs, according to the U.S. Bureau of Labor Statistics’ (BLS) 2021 Occupational Employment Statistics.

 That means your LPN/LVN education can go a lot further and help you earn a lot more than other jobs—healthcare or otherwise—with similar educational requirements.
 Plus, working as an LPN/LVN gives you the chance to gain experience in the nursing field.
 If you’re eager to advance your career, you can use your LPN/LVN education and experience to earn a Bachelor of Science in Nursing (BSN) degree and get your registered nursing (RN) license down the road.